 1.16.
 “Registry Services” has the meaning set forth in the Registry Agreement.

 1.17.
-The “Registry System” means the system used to provide, support, or enhance the Registry Services, including without limitation DPML, Registrar Admin Website, the Registry Website, the Registry Database, and the shared registry services (SRS) system for Registered Names in each Donuts TLD that allows Registrars to provision objects for the purpose of applying for, registering, modifying, and maintaining Registered Names.
+The “Registry System” means the system used to provide, support, or enhance the Registry Services, including without limitation DPML, Registrar Admin Website, the Registry Website, the Registry Database, and the shared registry services (SRS) system for Registered Names in each Identity Digital TLD that allows Registrars to provision objects for the purpose of applying for, registering, modifying, and maintaining Registered Names.

 1.18.
-“Registry Website” means the Donuts website at https://donuts.domains.
+“Registry Website” means the Identity Digital website at https://donuts.domains.

 1.19.
 “Software” means reference client software intended to allow a Registrar to develop its system to register second-level domain names through the Registry System.